IsaacLouzeiro/economie/README.md

 # Welcome!

-## Here you can see a bit of my project.
+## Here you can see a bit of our project.

 ![](https://github.com/IsaacLouzeiro/economie/blob/master/economie-gif.gif "Preview")